-The trellis frameworks for an espaliered tree (made of wire rope, metal rods, or wooden lattices) are usually constructed in such a way that the shaping of the plant takes place along the lines of the trellis; but, the supporting trellis elements can also be placed diagonally or horizontally in relation to the trunk and branches.
+The trellis frameworks for an espaliered tree (made of wire rope, metal rods, or wooden lattices) are usually constructed in such a way that the shaping of the plant takes place along the lines of the trellis, but the supporting trellis elements can also be placed diagonally or horizontally in relation to the trunk and branches.
 Selected young shoots are then fixed to the outside of the climbing aid with binding material or sometimes also put behind the ropes / rods.

 The growing trunk and branches will apply a strong lateral pressure on the trellis, along with the weight of leaves and fruit.
 This is relevant especially for wire rope trellises and they must be designed and planned accordingly.
 Especially with trees that are not planted in their final shape but are trained on the facade, it is important that the main branches and trunk align with the anchor points (and not between two brackets) of the trellis, so that weight and pressure are optimally distributed.
 The wire rope systems with square grids should be modified so that one axis is more dominant (see above).
-You will find information on the appropriate construction styles for each individual plant in the respective pages dedicated to the climbing plants.
+You will find information on appropriate trellis construction styles for each individual plant in the respective pages dedicated to climbing plants.

 Wire rope trellises which have meshes that are too close or too far apart, or are too tall or too low for the plant, are not ideal and are only suitable in certain conditions.

 "Unsuitable" wire rope systems are those which do not correspond to the growth behavior of the selected plant-- i.e., those which are too small (short), too tall, or too narrow.
 Other incompatible supports are those not related to a planned plant formation (the desired shape of the plant you have chosen), e.g., a system with only one axis should not be used for an espalier tree.
 Also less than ideal are systems with a grid too fine-meshed and thus unnecessarily expensive for your intended purpose (5050).